 - Create more awareness of audience, purpose, context, and other parts of the rhetorical situation into assignments and readings.
 Usable resource included!

-- Part II: Feedback Workshop: What is effective feedback and how to give it?
+- Writing Matters!
+Part I: Introduction to Giving Effective Feedback & Part II: Feedback Workshop: What is effective feedback and how to give it?

 - APA Refresher

-- This module gives a quick refresher so you feel confident about your APA knowledge, and will help you to give consistent and appropriate feedback to students.
+- This module provides a quick refresher to help you feel confident about your APA knowledge, and will help you to give consistent and appropriate feedback to students.